 You can probably think up even better applications, but those are some basic ideas to get you started.
 If you have a custom filter that you want to refer back to in a hurry (say, streams with a pH lower than 7 that also have Dissolved Oxygen levels over 9ppm).
 Once you have applied those two filters, go to Data -> Filter Views -> Save as filter view:

 This will create a 'bookmark' of your custom filter settings, for you to access easily in the future.
 You can name your custom filter view in the upper-left hand corner of the display:

 ...which will make it easier to find later from the Filter views menu:

 There are two common mistakes that folks often make with filters.

 - Not selecting your full range.
 Remember, when you enable filters, it's important that you highlight the entire data range you want to use.
-This is essential if you have messy data with blank rows.
-Non-highlghted data won't be included when you turn Filtering on.
+This isn't necessary if your data set has values in every cell, but it's essential if you have messy data with blank rows.
+Unselected data won't be included when you turn Filtering on.

 - Forgetting filters are still applied.
 It's easy to do a bunch of filtering to a sheet and then walk away, forgetting that your filters are still applied.
 If you're suspicious that you might be looking at filtered data, look for the 'closed filter' icons in each column header.
 Also, look to see if the row and column labels (the letters and numbers) have a shaded green background.
 Remember that you can always go to the Data menu and turn filtering off, just to be sure.